Fort McHenry Tunnel

 Tolls are collected in both directions.
 The toll for cars is $3 with a Maryland E-ZPass and $4 with another state's E-ZPass.
-Vehicles without an E-ZPass pay more, as do those with more than two axles, up to $45 for a 6+ axle vehicle without an E-ZPass.
+Vehicles without an E-ZPass pay more, as do those with more than two axles—up to $45 for a 6+ axle vehicle without an E-ZPass.
 All-electronic tolling using E-ZPass or toll-by-plate started in March 2020 as a result of the COVID-19 pandemic and was made permanent in August 2020.
-A project to demolish the toll plaza and replace it with overhead gantries started in 2022.
+A project to demolish the toll plaza and replace it with overhead gantries for open road tolling started in 2022.

 Location

-The tunnel crosses the Patapsco River, just south of Fort McHenry and connects the Locust Point and Canton areas of Baltimore City.
+The tunnel crosses the Patapsco River, just south of Fort McHenry; it connects the Locust Point and Canton areas of Baltimore City.

 Design and construction

 Plans for a second crossing of the Baltimore Harbor that would become the Fort McHenry Tunnel began in the late 1960s.
 Early plans called for an 8-lane double-deck bridge to carry I-95 over the harbor just south of Fort McHenry.
-In 1975, plans were changed from a bridge to a tunnel when it was determined that a bridge would have detrimental impact on Fort McHenry's status as a national monument.
+In 1975, plans were changed to a tunnel after it was determined that a bridge would hurt Fort McHenry's status as a national monument.

 The state of Maryland originally intended to build the tunnel with a reinforced concrete box design, but plans were changed in February 1976 to use a steel tubular design after a dispute with the Federal Highway Administration.
 The tunnel was to be constructed using the immersed tube method, with prefabricated tubes sunken into the harbor.